 Hurricane Sandy (2012) and northeasters accelerated erosion in this area.
-An additional 0.7-segment of critical erosion was added to the critically eroded list for South Ponte Vedra in 2014.
-Another 2.2 miles was added to the critically eroded list between South Ponte Vedra and Vilano Beach in 2015.
+An additional 0.7-mile segment of critical erosion was added to the critically eroded list for South Ponte Vedra in 2014.
+Another 2.2 miles were added to the critically eroded list between South Ponte Vedra and Vilano Beach in 2015.
 Hurricane Matthew caused severe damage and erosion throughout this segment in October 2016, resulting in another 1.6 miles of critical erosion being added to the north end of South Ponte Vedra in 2017.

 Funding was secured in 2015 to continue the federal feasibility study.
 This area is eligible for receiving inlet dredge material in accordance with the updated St. Augustine Inlet Management Plan (2014).
 Dredged material from St. Augustine Inlet in the amount of 165,226 cy was placed in the designated nearshore disposal area of Vilano Beach in the summer of 2015.
-An additional amount of dredged material from the Intracoastal Waterway (123,344 cy) and St. Augustine Inlet (13,937 cy) was placed on Vilano Beach between R113 to R117, totaling of 137,281 cy, and work was completed in April 2017.
+An additional amount of dredged material from the Intracoastal Waterway (123,344 cy) and St. Augustine Inlet (13,937 cy) was placed on Vilano Beach between R113 to R117, totaling 137,281 cy, and work was completed in April 2017.
 Additional major damage and erosion was caused by Hurricane Irma in September 2017.

-In response to Hurricane Matthew (2016), the County is pursuing a dune restoration project between R76 and R101.5.
-Emergency funds for constructing the dune restoration project have been secured.
-Design and permitting the dune restoration project has taken additional time due to securing a BOEM permit for use of an offshore borrow site in federal waters.
-The dune restoration project is expected to place approximately 573,000 cy of sand (20 cy per ft. on average) and is to be constructed in 2020/2021.
+In response to Hurricane Matthew (2016), the County is pursued a beach and dune restoration project between R76 and R103.5.
+Emergency funds for constructing the dune/ beach restoration project were secured.
+Design and permitting the dune/ beach restoration project had taken additional time due to securing a Bureau of Ocean Energy Management (BOEM) permit for use of an offshore borrow site in federal waters.
+The dune/beach restoration project placed approximately 778,206 cy of sand (20 cy per ft. on average) and construction was completed in July 2022.

-The USACE released the feasibility study and environmental assessment for the South Ponte Vedra Beach, Vilano Beach and Summer Haven Reaches in February of 2016.
-The selected plan for this coastal storm risk feasibility study is located north of St. Augustine Inlet of three miles of shoreline between R102.5 and R117.5 at Vilano Beach and a small portion of southern South Ponte Vedra.
-The initial beach and dune restoration is expected to place approximately 1.3 million cy of beach compatible sand with a 60-ft seaward berm extension and maintenance of the existing dune.
-In addition, there would be an additional placement of 866,000 cy of beach compatible sand in four periodic nourishment events at 12-year intervals.
-The initial restoration is currently being designed with an anticipated construction date of summer of 2020.
+The USACE released the feasibility study and environmental assessment for the South Ponte Vedra Beach, Vilano Beach, and Summer Haven Reaches in February of 2016.
+The selected plan for this coastal storm risk feasibility study is located north of St. Augustine Inlet for three miles of shoreline between R102.5 and R117.5 at Vilano Beach and a small portion of southern South Ponte Vedra.
+A reexamination of the federal feasibility study is being conducted by the USACE (2021-2023) for Ponte Vedra, the GTM Reserve beach and South Ponte Vedra.
+The USACE revealed the tentatively selected plan (TSP) for the study in April 2023.
+The TSP and study determined that periodic beach nourishment was needed along 5.1 miles of shoreline in the South Ponte Vedra segment between R-78 to R103.5.